untitled-data-company/untitled-data-company.github.io/_posts/2024-06-27-dlt-REST-API-passing-a-list-of-values.md

 author: Francesco Mucio
 ---

+## Reding Requirements

-**Requirements:** This post will be easier to read if you are familiar with:
+This post will be easier to read if you are familiar with:
 - a basic knowledge of [Python](https://www.python.org/) lists and list comprehension.
 - [dlt](https://dlthub.com) - a Python library to move data between (many) sources to (many) destination.
 - the dlt [REST API source](https://dlthub.com) - a dlt source to ingest data from REST APIs in a declarative way.
 [Here](https://www.youtube.com/watch?v=rdNj2S3lli0&ab_channel=UntitledDataCompany) a quick recap.